EthenThinkful/clinical-data-logger-backend/README.md

 ### Overview
-Backend REST API developed using Spring Boot and Java.
-Processes HTTP requests between a React frontend application (see pinned repos for frontend repo) and updates that data in a MySQL database.
-Provides a flexible and scalable solution for healthcare professionals to manage patient information and perform essential calculations required for clinical analysis.
+Backend REST API developed using Spring Boot & deployed on a EC2 AWS instance connecting to a MySQL database deployed with AWS RDS.

+Processes HTTP requests between a React single page application (see pinned repos for frontend repo) to provide a flexible and scalable solution for healthcare professionals to manage patient information and perform essential calculations required for clinical analysis